amirongit/notecode/elasticsearchInAction.md

 |?|exactly one character|
 |*|zero or more characters|

-- fetches documents whose value of "field" matches "pattern"
 ### The Prefix Query
+- fetches documents whose value of "field" starts with "value"
 - prefix query object
     ```
     {